GameMakerLinux/GameMakerLinux/README.md

 ## Things that will never be done

 * Drag-and-Drop scripts
-* Compilation (or maybe the same way GM:S do it for linux)
+* Compilation (or maybe the same way GM:S does it for linux)
 * Fonts
 * Probably other things